sonic-net/SONiC/doc/distributed-data-plane-verification/coral.md

 ### Dispatcher

 The Dispatcher class receives the computation task configurations from the planner and spawns Worker threads correspondingly.
-It also establishes socket connections with neighboring devices, dispatches received messages to corresponding Worker threads, and sends the messages from Worker threads to corresponding neighbor devices.
+It also establishes socket connections with neighboring devices, dispatches received messages to corresponding Worker threads and sends the messages from Worker threads to corresponding neighbor devices.
 The main methods in Dispatcher include:

   - `receiveInstruction()`: receive instructions on computation tasks from the planner, and spawn corresponding Worker threads.
 This method is only invoked when the system starts or the planner updates the computation tasks based on operators' instructions.